John Aristotle Phillips: Political activity

 Phillips parlayed his celebrity status into a brief career as an anti-nuclear activist.
-In 1980 and 1982 he ran for the United States House of Representatives as a Democratic Party candidate in Connecticut's 4th congressional district, losing both times to Republican Stewart McKinney.
+In 1980 and 1982, he ran for the United States House of Representatives as a Democratic Party candidate in Connecticut's 4th congressional district, losing both times to Republican Stewart McKinney.

 Aristotle, Inc.

 The experience he had gained during his campaigns obtaining the voter list from the state and using it for campaign purposes led him and his brother Dean (who had written a program to handle the list on an Apple II) to found Aristotle, Inc. in 1983, a non-partisan technology consulting firm for political campaigns which John Philips has since led as the CEO.
 It specializes in combining voter lists with personal data from other sources (such as income, gun ownership or church attendance) and data-mining, to assist with micro-targeting of specific voter groups; as of 2007, its database contained detailed information about ca. 175 million U.S. voters and it had about 100 employees.

 Aristotle has served every occupant of the White House since Ronald Reagan, and consults for several top political action committees.

 In 1998 he spoke of the critical importance to a political campaign of targeting its advertising, including on the World Wide Web.
 In 2009 he observed that 8.9% of registered voters in the United States are ineligible to vote because they have moved away or died.

-As of 2007, Phillips lived in San Francisco with his wife, Patricia and daughter, Katherine Grace.
+As of 2007, Phillips lived in San Francisco with his wife and daughter.